peterjmanning/peterjmanning.github.io/README.md

-# Welcome to my project portfolio-
+# Welcome to my project portfolio
-### Here, you'll find my recent academic and personal programming projects featuring a variety of languages and concepts, including data science, analytics, and software engineering.
-Cheers!
+### Here, you'll find my recent programming projects, involving work in data science, math, and software engineering.

 ### Click on a project to view more details, including code, images, and summaries.

 ---